Home Alone: an era when home was a home, and "the others" left us alone

 • portrays the Church as good, the family as important

 Like a time capsule, the film also captures a unique era of wealth, culture and promise.
 When Home Alone was released, America was not a police state; that's why Kevin's mom could ask random people to swap plane tickets with her, which is now illegal; that's also why she and the rest of the family could arrive at the airport several minutes before their flight, which is now impossible, given security check timelines.
-The film also comes before a time when 9/11 made us second-guess flying, before the dollar's decline (when flying a large family to Europe, as the film depicts, was feasible and symbolic of American wealth), before a road trip across the country cost a fortune (Kevin's mom hitched a free, cross-country ride with the Polka band).
+The film also comes before a time when 9/11 made us second-guess flying, before the dollar's decline (when flying a large family to Europe, as the film depicts, was feasible and symbolic of American wealth), when a van ride with some random men you just met was about charity, not BangBus, and the creeper in your neighborhood turned out to be the charitable Church goer who it was a good idea to meet.

 Yes, that was the way things were in 1990.
 This was the America we inherited from our forefathers; however, given everything that has taken place since 1990, I can't help but wonder what sort of America we'll be leaving behind for our children.